Gerard Maley

-Gerard Maley (born 1970) is an Australian politician who serves as MP for the Country Liberal Party in the Northern Territory Legislative Assembly and Deputy Leader of the Opposition.
+Gerard Maley (born 1970) is an Australian politician who serves as an MLA for Nelson as a member of the Country Liberal Party in the Northern Territory Legislative Assembly.
+He has been the Deputy Leader of the Country Liberal Party since September 2020 and Deputy Chief Minister of the Northern Territory since 9 September 2024, following the 2024 Northern Territory general election.

 Pre-politics

 Early life

-Maley's parents moved to the Territory from Sydney.
-His father was a policeman, and the family lived in Darwin where Maley was born, then settled in Howard Springs when he was 4 years old.
+Maley's father was a policeman, and the family lived in Darwin where Maley was born, then settled in Howard Springs when he was 4 years old.

-As a young boy he lived through the Cyclone Tracy, with the roof being blown off their house.
-Maley sheltered in the family car with his mother and brother.

 Professional life

 Maley studied to be a mechanic after leaving high school in year 11, and then became an inspector and public relations agent for the Department of Transport & Works.

-Following this he returned to study law at Charles Darwin University, and after graduating join his brother, Peter, at Maleys Barristers & Solicitors.
+Following this, he returned to study law at Charles Darwin University, and after graduating, joined his brother, Peter, at Maleys Barristers & Solicitors.
 He manages the rural office in Coolalinga.

 He currently lives on the same family block in Howard Springs that he grew up on.